Skip to navigation Skip to content

 A contravention debt may also occur if the customer does not advise of the grant of their Czech payment within their notification period.
 See Foreign Pension coding.

-Life Certificates, notices and documents
+Life certificates, notices and documents

 Life certificates + Read more ...

-Czech life certificates (Certificate of Living - POTVRZENÍ O ŽITÍ) are required when a customer claims for a Czech pension and while in receipt of a Czech pension
+Life certificates (Certificate of Living - POTVRZENÍ O ŽITÍ) are required when a customer claims for a Czech pension and while in receipt of a Czech pension

 Customers can choose to provide their Czech life certificate: